 Here is what I captured on my wildlife cam recently before the feeders were removed.

 It is inevitable – if you put food out for the birds, others will be attracted.
 Until recently I have been fairly lucky not to have been overrun by squirrels and rats at my feeders but, depending on where you live you might see rats more frequently.
 You may not be able to stop them from coming but here are a few ideas on how to prevent rats getting to your bird food.

 Catch Fallen Seed

 You don’t have to spend loads of cash doing this; there are many creative ways in which you can remove this part of the equation.
-Here is one I like from YouTube.
+Here is one homemade idea.

 Stop Rats Climbing A Bird Feeder Pole

 The tubular version looks like a length of drain pipe around the pole.
 In fact, a length of drain pipe around a feeder pole would work, as long as the pipe is smooth and slippery.

-A dome baffle resembles an upside down bowl half way up the pole.
-The idea is that a rat will get so far up the pole and meet the inner part of the baffle.
+A dome baffle resembles an upside down bowl half way up the pole, or above a feeder.
+The idea is that a rat or squirrel will get so far up the pole and meet the inner part of the baffle.

 Homemade Bird Feeder Baffles

 You can buy purpose made baffles from a few pounds to £20, or you can just make your own if you are creative.
 Everyday materials found in hardware stores can be adapted to make a simple baffle.
 They may not improve the look of your feeder but they are effective.